 Fuel was available in Currie just down from the supermarkets.
 Cash only.

 Every single other driver does the finger wave as they pass you.
 Everyone.
 Every time.
-You should too.
+You should too if you make it over here.
 I actually found myself waving to fellow motorists as I drove out of Launceston airport upon my return to the big island.
 It had gotten ingrained in my brain I guess.

 When I head back over (quite soonish I'm thinking) I will swoop in with my touring bicycle and panniers and free camp and explore the island via pedal power now I know my way around and what is out there.